Evocalize/slate/source/includes/_orders.md

 **Order Statuses**:

-- `pending` - The order is pending order placement.
+- `pending` - The order is pending.
-- `fulfilled` - The order was successfully placed.
+- `active` - The order was successfully placed and is active.
-- `error` - An error occurred for this order.
+- `failed` - An error occurred for this order.
 - `cancelled` - The order was cancelled.
-- `billing_failure` - A billing error occurred.
-- `cancelling` - The order is in the process of being cancelled.
+- `completed` - The order was successfully placed and has expired.

 ### Subscription Details Response Properties